Department of Race, Ethnicity, Gender, and Sexualilty Studies

 AAS 3133.
 African Americans in Higher Education.
 (3-0) 3 Credit Hours.

 This course explores the history of African Americans in higher education.
-The course examines especially significant post-secondary issues and topics in the twentieth century, such as access, equity, diversity, student organizations, institutional leadership, and current events.
-Course Fees: LRH1 $20.54; STSH $30.81.
+The course examines especially significant post-secondary issues and topics in the twentieth and twenty-first centuries, such as access, equity, diversity, student organizations, institutional leadership, and current events.
+Course Fee: LRH1 $20.54; STSH $30.81.

 AAS 4013.
 Topics in African American Studies.
 (3-0) 3 Credit Hours.